robertopauletto/javascript/README.md

   <a name="references--prefer-const"></a><a name="2.1"></a>
   - [2.1](#references--prefer-const) Use `const` for all of your references; avoid using `var`. eslint: [`prefer-const`](https://eslint.org/docs/rules/prefer-const), [`no-const-assign`](https://eslint.org/docs/rules/no-const-assign)

-    > Why?
+    > Perchè?
 This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.

     ```javascript
-    // bad
+    // male
     var a = 1;
     var b = 2;

-    // good
+    // bene
     const a = 1;
     const b = 2;
     ```